 The following is basic information you will need when applying for a passport for the first time.
 More detailed information is available on the U.S. Department of State Travel Information link provided under Passport Resources.
-If you have questions after reviewing this information, please feel free to contact the City Clerk’s Office at 720-898-7550.
+More information is available at 720-898-7552.

 Everyone applying for a passport MUST appear in person, including infants and children.

 All first time applicants need to complete the Application for a U.S. Passport (Form DS-11).
 You can use the “Application Wizard” to create your form online, to download the form, or you may pick one up at the City Clerk’s Office.
 DO NOT SIGN the application until asked to do so by the Acceptance Agent.